Publication date: 14 Aug 2025

 In 1919, Sir Barton became the first horse to win all three Triple Crown races.

-The fastest time of the race is 1:59 seconds, a record that was set by the horse Secretariat in 1973.
+The record for the fastest time in Derby history is 1:59, set by Secretariat in 1973.

-The most famous tradition of the event is the fashionable ladies’ hat show.
-This custom was adopted by American women from British fashionistas.
+A particularly notable tradition is the fashionable ladies’ hat show, which American women adopted from British style.

 Previous horse race results